What does this travel guide to Dharamshala contain?

 How much would a Dharamshala trip cost?

-I spent about 500 rupees on my stay, and about 500 more on food, coffee, and daily necessities.
+I spent about five hundred rupees on my stay, and about five hindred more on food, coffee, and daily necessities.

-A hatha yoga class for one and half hour — 200 rupees minimum donation.
+A hatha yoga class for one and half hours — two hundred rupees minimum donation.

-A flute lesson — 400 rupees per class for a one-hour class.
+A flute lesson — four hundred rupees per class for a one-hour class.

-Fruits – Few apples, bananas, and mangoes cost about 200 rupees, maximum 3 dollars, in lower Bhagsu.
+Fruits – Few apples, bananas, and mangoes cost about two hundred rupees, maximum of three dollars, in lower Bhagsu.

 Taxis and autos run on fixed prices.
 Though you wouldn’t be able to take them much as the roads aren’t always motorable.
-Also, walking around Dharamshala was so much fun and a natural exercise that I almost always walked on my Dharamshala solo trip.
+Also, walking around Dharamsala was so much fun and a natural exercise I almost always walked on my Dhramshala solo trip.

 What to bring to Dharamshala, Himachal Pradesh?